Symmetrization of the Maxwell--Neumann--Poincar'e operator, spectral decomposition in $\mathbf{H}(\mathrm{curl},D)$ traces, and boundary localisation of SPRs: introduction

 \subsection{Research background and state of the art}

 The analysis of SPRs is predominantly carried out using layer potential techniques.
 This approach involves deriving boundary integral equations under resonance conditions, thereby recasting the problem as a transmission eigenvalue problem on the boundary.
-Key steps include establishing the self‑adjointness of the NP operator via Calder\'{o}n‑type symmetrization, proving its compactness in suitable Hilbert spaces (which ensures eigenvalues converge to zero), and expressing plasmons in terms of the corresponding eigenfunctions.
+Key steps include establishing the self-adjointness of the NP operator via Calder\'{o}n-type symmetrization, proving its compactness in suitable Hilbert spaces (which ensures eigenvalues converge to zero), and expressing plasmons in terms of the corresponding eigenfunctions.

 The spectral analysis of NP operators continues to attract significant attention, particularly due to their applications in plasmon resonance phenomena and cloaking based on anomalous localized resonance \cite{Ammari2013spectral,Ando2016analysis}.
 Considerable research has been devoted to NP operators associated with the Laplace equation \cite{Bonnetier2013spectrum,Perfekt2014spectral,Ando2022spectral,Ando2019spectral,ji2023spectral}; their spectral properties are fundamental to advances in nanophotonics and metamaterials.
-More recently, attention has turned to elastic NP operators, whose non‑compact nature poses distinct analytical challenges \cite{Ando2019elastic,Ando2020convergence,Fukushima2024decomposition}.
+More recently, attention has turned to elastic NP operators, whose non-compact nature poses distinct analytical challenges \cite{Ando2019elastic,Ando2020convergence,Fukushima2024decomposition}.
 In this context, spherical domains provide tractable cases for explicit spectral decomposition \cite{deng2019on,deng2020analysis}.
 For Maxwell equations, however, symmetrizing even the static MNP operator remains a significant challenge.
 Early efforts circumvented this issue by using layer‑potential theory \cite{Ammari2016Surface,Ammari2016Mathematical}.
-In the latter work, the authors also derived a set of non‑orthogonal eigenfunctions for the associated equivalent operator.
+In the latter work, the authors also derived a set of non-orthogonal eigenfunctions for the associated equivalent operator.
 Resonance frequencies for Maxwell's equations were later computed numerically in \cite{Costabel2003computation}.
 Recently, an analysis of electromagnetic scattering resonances and Fano-type resonances in nanoparticles with high refractive indices was provided by \cite{Ammari2023analysis,cao2023electromagnetic,Ammari2024fano}.